Trey Hollingsworth: Agriculture

+Jobs and the economy

+In 2019, Hollingsworth had a cumulative score of 84% from the U.S. Chamber of Commerce based on votes on "critical business legislation" as defined by the Chamber.
+To address workforce challenges faced by Indiana businesses, Hollingsworth supported the Carl Perkins Career and Technical Education Act, to help young people develop the skills needed for high-wage jobs in fields like agriculture, manufacturing, public safety, business, and information technology.

+In the 115th, 116th, and 117th Congresses, Hollingsworth introduced the Developing Responsible Individuals for a Vibrant Economy (DRIVE-Safe) Act after.
+The DRIVE-Safe Act provides a safety and training program that enables 18 to 21-year-old CDL holders to drive across state lines.

+In 2022, Hollingsworth campaigned against CFPB rules that would impose compliance costs on small businesses and compromise individual privacy, as well as CFPB rules that would reduce access to consumer lending.

+Housing

+To increase access to rural housing, Hollingsworth introduced the Yes in My Backyard Act.
+The purpose of the Yes in My Backyard Act is to encourage local governments to take measures to reduce barriers to affordable housing.
+Hollingsworth met with the National Manufacturing Housing Association in Indianapolis to discuss the affordable housing crisis.

 Government reform

 Hollingsworth has advocated for Congressional term limits and has promised to serve no more than eight years (four terms) in the House.
 In the 115th, 116th, and 117th Congresses, the first bill he introduced was a resolution to amend the Constitution to impose term limits on Congressional lawmakers.
 The measure would limit Congressional terms to four in the House and two in the Senate.

 Hollingsworth has also proposed a lobbying ban for members of Congress.
 He has introduced the Banning Lobbying and Safeguarding Trust Act, which would ban members of Congress from ever registering as a lobbyist.

 COVID-19 pandemic

 In April 2020, during the COVID-19 pandemic, Hollingsworth said he favored ending stay-at-home orders so as to reopen the economy.
 "The social scientists are telling us about the economic disaster that is going on", he said.
 "Our GDP is supposed to be down 20% alone this quarter.
 It is policymakers' decision to put on our big boy and big girl pants and say [more deaths] is the lesser of these two evils.
 It is not zero evil, but it is the lesser of these two evils and we intend to move forward that direction.
 That is our responsibility and to abdicate that is to insult the Americans that voted us into office."
 A statement provided by his office later that day said, "It's hyperbolic to say that the only choices before us are the two corner solutions: no economy or widespread casualties.
 We can use the best of biology and economics to enable as much of the economy to operate as possible while we work to minimize disease transmission."